 Pudina chutney or pudina pachadi posted here is along with a video procedure.
-Its a traditional south indian chutney made using mint leaves.
+Its a traditional south indian chutney made using mint leaves and other recipes using pudina are pudina rice and hope to make many more pudina recipes.

 This mint chutney is eaten mainly along with rice.
 In andhra telangana region, rice recipes are usually eaten with chutney and ghee.